DarrenCoppinger/milestone-project-4/README.md

     python3 manage.py makemigrations`
     python3 manage.py migrate
     ```
-19. Create a superuser as follows, in order to access the Django Admin Panel:
+19. Create a superuser as follows in order to access the Django Admin Panel:
     ```
     python3 manage.py createsuperuser
     ```

 ### Remote Deployment on Heroku
-This app is currently deployed on heroku.
+This app is currently deployed on Heroku ([BarTender](https://bartender-ms4.herokuapp.com/)).
 The deployment is the code stored on the master branch of the project on GitHub.

-To deploy this project to Heroku required the following steps:
+To deploy this project to Heroku requires the following steps:
-1. Register for Heroku and once signed in click the "New" button on the dashboard to create a new app.
+1. Register for Heroku and once signed in, click the "New" button on the dashboard to create a new app.
-2. In Heroku Name the app and specify the region (Europe in my case).
+2. In Heroku, name the app and specify the region (Europe in the case of this project).
 3. Create a requirement.txt file to allow Heroku to install the required dependencies to run the app.
-The CLI text to input is as follows
+The CLI text to input is as follows:
     ```
     pip3 freeze --local > requirements.txt
     ```
     - The requirements for this project can be found in this repositories files here: [requirements.txt](requirements.txt)
-4. Create a Procfile to inform Heroku what type of app is being deployed
+4. Create a Procfile to inform Heroku what type of app is being deployed:
     ```
     echo web: gunicorn <project_name>.wsgi:application
     ```
     - This projects Procfile can be found here: [Procfile](Procfile)
-5. On the deployment tab of your project in Heroku click the Heroku GIT method for deployment (alternatively you can click "GitHub", connect Heroku directly to the repository and enable automatic deployments in the "Automatic deploys" section).
+5. On the deployment tab of your project in Heroku, click the Heroku GIT method for deployment (alternatively you can click "GitHub", connect Heroku directly to the repository and enable automatic deployments in the "Automatic deploys" section).
-6. In the CLI of you IDE input the following:
+6. In the CLI terminal of the IDE, input the following:
     ```
     $ heroku login
     $ heroku git:remote -a <BarTender>
     $ git push heroku master
     ```
-7. In the resources panel of Heroku type Postgres into the Add-ons search bar and then click the Provision button to add this as a resource.
+7. In the resources panel of Heroku, type Postgres into the Add-ons search bar and then click the Provision button to add this as a resource.
 This will create the "DATABASE_URL" variable in the Heroku setting section under the "Config Vars" subsection.
 8. Set up a free account on AWS to create an S3-Bucket to service the static files for the website.
     - Set the CORS configuration as follows:
         ```